ºÚÁϳԹÏ

 • people with certain medical conditions or taking certain medicines

-Find out more on the and the .
-Ask your doctor if you are eligible for additional free vaccines based on your situation.
+Ask your doctor if you are eligible for other free vaccines based on your situation.

 Who can get catch-up vaccinations?

-Teenagers up to 20 years of age who missed out on their adolescent dose of meningococcal ACWY vaccine at 14 to 16 years of age can get free catch-up vaccination.
+Anyone up to 20 years of age who missed out on their adolescent dose of meningococcal ACWY vaccine at 14 to 16 years can get free catch-up vaccinations.

-Refugees and other humanitarian entrants of any age can also get the free catch-up vaccination.
+Refugees and other humanitarian entrants of any age can also get free catch-up vaccinations.

 Are there any side effects from meningococcal vaccination?